MicroSD cards and your Galaxy phone or tablet

 Unless you are a tech wizard, you probably aren't aware that microSD cards come in multiple classes.
-Other than storage capacity, they have different things that separate them.
+Other than storage capacity, there are different factors that separate them.
 Some also come with extra features that give them distinct classifications.

 Each type of card has a speed rating of 2, 4, 6, 8, or 10, from slowest to fastest.

-MicroSD cards give you tons of space on your phone, but they are really tiny.
+MicroSD cards give you tons of space on your phone or tablet, but they are really tiny.
 Just be careful not to drop or lose the microSD card.
-Learn how to insert one in two easy steps.

-Note: Be careful not to insert the ejector tool into the microphone hole, which is also on top of your phone.
+Note: Be careful not to insert the ejector tool into the microphone hole, which is also on top of your device.

-No need to hire a moving crew; just transfer your files to a microSD card.
-You can also use the options in Device Care to help clear space.
+Just insert your microSD card and you can begin transferring your files.
+You can also use the options in Device care to help clear space.

 First, insert your microSD card, navigate to the Samsung folder, and then tap My Files.
 Find the file(s) you want to move, and then touch and hold the file(s).
-Tap Move or Copy at the bottom of the screen, and then navigate back to the My Files home page.
+Tap Move or Copy at the bottom of the screen, and then navigate back to the My Files Home page.
 Tap SD card - this will only show up if you have a SD card inserted.
-Then, tap Move here.
+Then, tap Move here or Copy here.

 Note: You can only move or copy files this way in the My Files app.
 You cannot move or copy files to other apps, such as Gallery.